Fort Mann: First abandonment

+Arrival of Pelzer, conflict with the Pawnees

 The three companies, commanded by William Pelzer, comprised fifty-four officers and 216 enlisted men.
 Many enlisted men possibly lived through the winter in crude shelters or tents.
 These men had never been on the great plains frontier and only one company was composed of English speakers.
 The other two companies were composed of Germans from St. Louis who knew no or little English and who had not been well trained in Army discipline.

 Leaving Pelzer in charge turned into a disaster very soon.
 On Nov.
 19, 1847, a group of Pawnees were camped about one-fourth of a mile from the fort.
 The soldiers were assembled inside the fort walls.
 After Sixty-five or so Pawnees, under a white flag, approached the assembled troops were dismissed.
 Pelzer and some of the officers ventured outside the walls to meet the Indians and a peace pipe was eventually passed amongst the Pawnees and officers.

 Pelzer ushered most of these Indians inside Fort Mann.
 Pelzer was advised by an officer who only later became aware of the passing of the peace pipe.
 He thought the Indians were not sincere and advised Pelzer to hold all the Indians prisoner until Gilpin could come to Fort Mann.
 Some of the troops failed in an attempt to disarm the Indians and Pelzer ordered his men to fire upon the Indians.
 Company E, the only company of fluent English speakers, was ordered by its leader, Capt.
 Napoleon Koscialowski, to refrain from taking part in actions against the Indians.
 Nine Indians were killed in this fiasco and many were wounded and taken away by their comrades.
 Two wounded Indians were taken prisoner and one of these was held in chains until the middle of 1848.